PSY3029 : Psychological Enquiry 3: Psychological Literacy and Professional Skills

 Assessment Rationale And Relationship

 The reflective log is the main assessment of knowledge outcomes 1 – 3.
-Student will submit a reflective journal (either in writing or as an audio or video recording) that evidences their development and application of psychological literacy and professional skills.
-This journal will also require the inclusion of action plans and CV, evidence of a professional social media profile to cover the attainment of these skill outcomes (1-3).
+Student will submit a reflective log made up of two tasks, these evidence (1) their development of psychological literacy during university and (2) their understanding of appropriate application of psychological literacy in a real world professional context.
+This log will also require the inclusion of action plans and CV, evidence of a professional social media profile to cover the attainment of these skill outcomes (1-3).

 The oral presentation assesses skill outcomes 3 & 4.
 The topic of the presentation is the final year research project of the student.
 Presentations will be given as part of the final year project conference to a small group of their peers and will be marked by two members of staff.